Within

 Argent masoned Sable, a chevron Azure, in chief a wolf and a she-wolf combatant Sable.
 Motto around the shield: «Linaje Lanzagorta Otxoa · Bizkaia · México» Sable over a scroll Argent.

-Arms interpreted by me, in flat tinctures, contoured in Sable, with an ogee external shape and with a texturized finishing.
+Coat of arms depicted by me, in flat tinctures, contoured in Sable, with an ogee outer contour and with a texturized finish.

 Coat of arms of Juan Lanzagorta Vallin designed by him and emblazoned by me.
 I have never painted a field masoned sable.